 Following review and consultation, the field facility manager and Service Center Environmental Specialist may agree that no further environmental review is required.
 When this occurs, the originating facility must prepare a memorandum to the file and attach any supporting documentation, which indicates the basis for the determination (such as a copy of the proposed action that includes references to the above criteria, results of the noise review, etc.).

 The memorandum must include, if applicable, references to the provisions of FAA Order 1050.1 that support the determination (for example, whether the proposed action is administrative or advisory in nature).

-- Actions Requiring Environmental Modeling for NEPA Compliance. shows the levels of environmental screening and modeling that are required for NEPA compliance.
+- Actions Requiring Environmental Modeling for NEPA Compliance.
+FIG 32-2-1 shows the levels of environmental screening and modeling that are required for NEPA compliance.